YetOpen/certbot-zimbra/README.md

 ```
 12 5 * * * root /usr/bin/certbot renew --renew-hook "/usr/local/bin/certbot_zimbra.sh -r -d $(/opt/zimbra/bin/zmhostname)"
 ```
-The `--post-hook` parameter has been added since certbot 0.7.0, so check your version before using it.
+The `--renew-hook` parameter has been added since certbot 0.7.0, so check your version before using it.
 If it's not supported you should get a workaround, but probably the easiest way is to upgrade it.

 The `-d` option is required in order to avoid domain confirmation prompt.